return42/sphkerneldoc/linux_src_doc/arch/powerpc/platforms/cell/spu_base_c.rst

 Description
 -----------

-Because the lscsa and code may cross segment boundaires, we check to see if mappings are required for the start and end of each range.
+Because the lscsa and code may cross segment boundaries, we check to see if mappings are required for the start and end of each range.
 We currently assume that the mappings are smaller that one segment - if not, something is seriously wrong.